 We work with

-- African scientists and research institutions to enhance their positioning on the global research community
+- African scientists and research institutions to enhance their positioning within the global research community

-- European and American scientists and institutions who wish to collaborate with Africa partners
+- European and American scientists and institutions who wish to collaborate with African partners

 Our goal is to identify synergies between African and European research institutions for fruitful collaboration projects.